Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_external_functions_azure/getting_started_external_functions_azure.md

 In the statement:

-* Replace `< external_function_name >` with a unique function name (e.g. `echo`).
+* Replace `&lt; external_function_name >` with a unique function name (e.g. `echo`).
 This name must follow the rules for [Object Identifiers](https://docs.snowflake.com/en/sql-reference/identifiers.html).
 Record the function name in the “External Function Name” field in your tracking worksheet.
-* Replace `< parameters >` with the names and SQL data types of the parameters for the function.
+* Replace `&lt; parameters >` with the names and SQL data types of the parameters for the function.
 In our example, this is `a integer, b varchar`.
 Record the parameter names and data types in your tracking worksheet’s “External Function Name” field.

 Negative

 : The parameters must correspond to the parameters expected by the remote service.
 The parameter names do not need to match, but the data types need to be compatible.

-* Replace `< api_integration_name >` with the value from the “API Integration Name” field in your tracking worksheet.
+* Replace `&lt; api_integration_name >` with the value from the “API Integration Name” field in your tracking worksheet.

-* Replace `< invocation_url >` with the appropriate URL.
+* Replace `&lt; invocation_url >` with the appropriate URL.
 This is the URL to which Snowflake sends the HTTP POST command in order to call the remote service.
 Use the values from the “API Management service name”, “API Management API URL suffix”, and “HTTP-Triggered Function name” fields in your tracking worksheet.
 It should take this form:

 ```
 https://<api_management_service_name>.azure-api.net/<api_url_suffix>/<http_triggered_function_name>